DMoenks/azure-ad-license-status/docs/features.md

 &#x2714; When a user was last active

+&#x2714; When a user's licenses were last changed

 &#x2714; How much OneDrive storage a user has used

 &#x2714; How much mailbox storage a user has used and whether the mailbox has an archive

 &#x2714; Whether a user has used Windows/Mac/mobile/web versions of Office applications

-&#x2716; Whether a user has enrolled a device in Intune
+&#x2714; Whether a user has enrolled a device in Intune

 > DISCLAIMER: Multiple of the criteria above rely on [usage reports](https://admin.microsoft.com/Adminportal/Home#/reportsUsage) available in Microsoft 365 admin center and therefore depend on those reports' accuracy.